fuankarion/Vision17/Lab5-features/Readme.md

 tmapTest2 = assignTextons(fbRun(fb,imTest2),textons');

 %Check the eclidian distan ces between the histograms and convince yourself that the images of the goats are closer beacuse they have similar texture pattern
-%Can you tell why we need to create a histogram?
+%Can you tell why we need to create a histogram before measuring the distance?
 D = norm(histc(tmapBase1(:),1:k)/numel(tmapBase1) - histc(tmapTest1(:),1:k)/numel(tmapTest1))
 D = norm(histc(tmapBase1(:),1:k)/numel(tmapBase1) - histc(tmapTest2(:),1:k)/numel(tmapTest2))